Kupoman/blendergltf/README.md

 Some glTF export options will appear in the lower-left margin, and a file dialog will ask for the location to save the exported file.

+## Add-On Settings
+### Forward and Up
+Together these settings define the axes convention of the glTF output.
+Conversion from Blender's Z-up convention to the target convention is handled by inserting an additional node with an appropriate transform matrix as the root node for a scene.
+If no conversion is necessary, no nodes are added.
+### Export Hidden Objects
+If this setting is enabled, nodes that are not on an active layer in Blender are excluded from the glTF output.
+### Selection Only
+If this setting is enabled, nodes that are not part of the current selection in Blender are excluded from the glTF output.
+### Export Shaders
+If this setting is enabled, the GLSL shader for a material will be exported.
+This will be a version 130 shader if the profile setting is set to Desktop, and a version 100 shader appropriate for use with WebGL if the profile setting is set to Web.
+If this setting is disabled, no shader information will be exported and the KHR_materials_common extension will be used instead.
+### Apply Modifiers
+If this setting is enabled, any modifiers will be applied to the mesh data.
+If the setting is disabled, no modifier information will be exported.
+### Interleave Vertex Data
+If this setting is enabled, all of the data for a single vertex will be contiguous in a mesh's buffer.
+If it is disabled, all vertex properties of the same type will be contiguous in a mesh's buffer (e.g. all positions, then all normals, then all texture coordinates).
+Usually this setting can be left alone, but some glTF loaders do not support interleaved vertex data.
+### Embed Image Data
+If this setting is enabled, image data is embedded into the glTF output as data URIs with a PNG mime type.
+If this setting is disabled, the path that Blender uses for the image is stored in the URI.
+### Profile
+This setting controls the profile in the asset's profile property in the glTF output.
+It also affects if shaders are exported for OpenGL or WebGL.
+### Export Physics Settings
+If this setting is enabled, a custom extension (BLENDER_physics) is used to write bullet physics data into the glTF output.
+### Export Actions
+If this setting is enabled, a custom extension (BLENDER_actions) is used to write animation data as individual actions instead of writing animation data as one block of data as described in the glTF specification.
+Currently, if this setting is disabled, no animation data is included in the glTF output.
+Regardless of this setting, skin data is included in the glTF output.
+### Pretty-print / indent JSON
+If this setting is enabled, tabs and newlines are inserted into the glTF output to make it more human readable.
+This option is useful if you wish to read through the glTF output.
+Otherwise, it should be disabled to make the glTF output smaller.

 ## Roadmap

 The current development goals, roughly in order of priority, are: